How to Choose Your Coffee Grind According to Your Equipment

 1:12 (e.g. 25g/300ml)

-The Moka pot operates at low pressure (1–2 bars).
-A fine grind like for espresso risks blocking the extraction and creating dangerous pressure.
+The Moka works at low pressure (1–2 bars).
+A fine grind like for espresso risks blocking extraction and creating dangerous pressure.
 Aim for a grind between fine and medium.

 Fine–Medium